vdubus/HelpfulDocumentation/tools/git.md

 #### Why

 It is possible to sign you commit with a GPG key.
-I would suggest you to read the [Git horro story](https://mikegerwitz.com/papers/git-horror-story) first so that you know why you should sign your commits.
+I would suggest you to read the [Git horror story](https://mikegerwitz.com/papers/git-horror-story) first so that you know why you should sign your commits.

 #### configuration